Interstellar-Network/Interstellar-Book/src/M5_demo_tutorial.md

 - Validating transaction...
 - Transaction done!

-///////TO REFINE little game
-not functionnal like the M3.
-NOTE:
+>The current performance of the Garbled Circuit evaluation makes it challenging to read the validation screen.
+As a result, you can either enter two digits to initiate verification or try to guess the correct code as a mental exercise ;-)

-> The wallet app is still work in progress and we have still some little issues to fix between the low level layer in rust and C++, especially on the renderer to connect with the Kotlin/Swift UI layer.
+It is important to note that the wallet app is still under development and there are a few technical issues that need to be addressed, particularly between the low-level layers in Rust and C++, and in connecting the renderer with the Kotlin/Swift UI layer.

- We want to avoid writting code that won't be used in the final version.
-For this reason we have made some little shortcut to demonstrate the execution of validation screen based on Garbled Circuits package evaluation.
+To demonstrate the execution of the validation screen based on the Garbled Circuits package evaluation, we have implemented a shortcut.
+However, please keep in mind that this is temporary and some of the code may not be used in the final version.

-> As a result we do not show yet the inputted amount and the transaction beneficiary in the message.
-Although the transaction validation screen is fully functional.
+At this time, the inputted amount and the transaction beneficiary are not displayed in the message.
+Despite this, the transaction validation screen is fully functional.

-> Remark: Regarding the beneficiary of the transaction, we will implement a trusted beneficiary feature: a user will be able to create a trusted beneficiary contact whose public address will be registered in the blockchain through a sensitive operation message validation.
+In the future, we plan to implement a trusted beneficiary feature.
+This will allow users to create a trusted beneficiary contact and register their public address in the blockchain through a secure operation message validation.
+This will prevent attackers from substituting the contact name with their own public key, making the wallet both user-friendly and safer.

-This makes the classic public key address substitution impossible for an attacker.
-Bad actors won't be able to replace a contact name by their own public key.
-Moreover, it makes the usage of the wallet much more user friendly and safer.